alexpolonsky/doswah.com/_posts/2014-08-24-big-red-button.md

 I understood the reasoning behind a normally open (NO) or normally closed (NC) switch.
 In terms of digital logic, a NO switches from a 0 to 1 and a NC switches from a 1 to 0.
 <br><br>
-Since the button uses a LED, the operating voltage of 5V the Arduino operates at can be used to power the button as well.
+Since we are essentially powering an LED, the Arduino operating voltage (5V) is sufficent to power the button as well.
 Initializing the mouse button functionality is as simple as adding this to the setup function: